infernodragon456/Computer_Graphics_Assignments/README.md

 - The direction indicator points to your destination in world-space, not relative to your ship's orientation
 - Switch to first-person mode for a more immersive experience and to shoot lasers
 - The crosshair helps aim your lasers in first-person mode
-- Monitor your health - if it reaches zero, your mission fails
+- Monitor your health - if it reaches zero, your mission fails and you'll see a game over screen
+- Balance between fighting pirates and reaching your destination for the most successful missions

 ## Development